elootje98/Project/PROCESS.md

 ## Day 3
 I started with making the html page.
 Also I made the different divs where my vizualisations will be placed in later.

+## Day 4
+Today I added the buttons and drop down list to my html page.